Isle of Man TT: Early history (1907–1948)

 A new Ultra-Lightweight Class was added for the 1924 TT, which permitted machines displacing up to 175cc, competing in their own race.
-The 1924 Lightweight TT was unique in that it was a "mass start" event in which the entire grid started at the same time.
-This is in contrary to the typical TT races in which the riders are started one by one with a set time interval.
+The 1924 Lightweight TT was unique in that it was a "mass start" event in which the entire grid started at the same time, contrary to the typical TT races in which the riders started one by one at set time intervals.
 In 1925 Wal Handley became the first rider ever to win two TT races in one week, taking first place in both the Junior and Ultra-Lightweight races.
 In 1926 the ACU removed both the Sidecar and the Ultra-Lightweight classes due to a lack of entries.
 Additionally, there was pressure from the manufacturers to remove the sidecar class due to their feelings that racing was not the best way to promote sidecar sales.
 This left only the Senior, Junior and Lightweight classes, each running in their own seven lap race.
 The 1926 TT also produced the first ever 70 mile per hour lap, set by Jimmy Simpson who had also set the first 60 mile per hour lap average.
 Throughout the 1920s road conditions the Mountain Course gradually improved, and by the end of the decade almost the entire mountain section was paved.
 The improved course, combined with motorcycle development saw lap records consistently broken during this period.

 From the first Isle of Man TT in 1907 all the way through 1927, practice occurred with the roads open.
 Therefore, riders had to avoid pedestrians and vehicles that were going about their daily business.
 During a practice session for the 1927 TT, rider Archie Birkin swerved to dodge a fish van on the road and ended up hitting a wall.
 He died from his injuries, and this incident prompted the ACU to close roads for practice every year thereafter.